 At 2 Chronicles 4\16 the KJV translators wrote, comically, "all their instruments, did Huram his father make to Solomon for the house of the LORD of bright brass".
 Why "make to Solomon", and not "make for Solomon"?
 But who is "the LORD of bright brass"?
 The translators' desire to be difficult overspilled into comedy.
 The sentence should read "all their instruments of bright brass his master craftsman Huram made for king Solomon for the House of Yahweh."
-The phrase "of bright brass" should be after the word "instrument".
+In KTK, to safeguard the sense, the phrase "of bright brass" is separated by dashes from all that comes before it.
 The KJV's comma after "instruments" is also wrong.